jerry1ye10/cis-195-f20/apps/app-5/app-4.md

 ## Bonus Steps
 These steps are NOT required and no extra credit is given.
 They are just ways you can improve the app if you'd like a little extra challenge!
-* Allow user to set a contact photo by tapping the UIImageView on DetailVC.
-You'll have to set up another protocol to alert CTVC of the model change.
 * Do more rigorous checking on the text field content to make sure the phone number and other fields are well-formed.

-## Submission
-Zip your *entire project folder*.
-Do this in the Finder by finding the **highest level folder** named "app5_lastname_firstname" and zipping that.
-This folder should include **both** the .xcproject file and a subfolder also named "app5_lastname_firstname".

-We need both of these, make sure to zip them all!
-Name the zipped file app5_lastname_firstname.zip and submit it on canvas.

-Late submissions will be graded according to the policy described in Lecture 1.
-Please submit by the deadline!